 Let’s first talk about what aromatic means.
 If a wine or pisco is aromatic, it means it has higher levels of terpenes, which are the same scents found in flowers (Puckette).
 More specifically, if you can sense aromas of rose, lilac, lavender, orange blossom or geranium in a wine or pisco, it means it has monoterpenes, which are compounds found in the essential oils extracted from many plants, including fruits, vegetables, spices and herbs (Loza-Tavera).
 The Italia variety is classified in the aromatic category, along with Riesling, Albariño, Pinot Gris, the 3 other aromatic Peruvian pisco grapes and many others.

-Taking into consideration that monoterpenes give it special aromas, how should you use Italia pisco in a cocktail?
+Monoterpenes create special aromas, so how should you use Italia pisco in a cocktail?
 One suggestion would be to try it in a pisco colada because the Italia variety pairs well with the sweet flavors of coconut.
 Or, you can highlight the orange blossom notes in a citrus-based cocktail.
 If you’re drinking it on its own, an Italia pisco will enhance the flavors of a Thai curry or Tandoori Chicken.

-Whether or not you like Italia pisco in cocktails will come down to your personal preferences, but don’t take someone else’s word for it that it is too fruity or floral.
+Whether or not you like Italia pisco in cocktails will come down to your personal preferences.
+However, you shouldn’t take someone else’s word for it that it is too fruity or floral.
 We encourage you to try it with different ingredients to see which combination is best for you.